Our grief and loss retreat helps people transform sadness, anger, and other uncomfortable emotions. It is for those who

 Jon has a Masters degree from the Institute of Transpersonal Psychology and advanced certification in both Marriage and Family Therapy and Mental Health Counseling.
 Jon studied clinical imagery at the Huntington Therapy Institute and Process Therapy at the Institute of Process Therapy and Shalom Mountain Retreat and Study Center.
 He was on the faculty of Shalom Mountain for many years.

-Jon is a senior trainer of the School of Actualism (Agni Yoga) and its former president.
+Jon is a senior trainer in a specialized form of meditation called Inner Light-Fire and the former president of the School of Actualism.
 He is a core faculty member at the Omega Institute, a certified Somatic Therapist and an ordained minister.

-Jon is on the staff of Shalom Mountain Retreat Center.
-He has an office in Northampton, Massachusetts, and in New York City, For a full bio click here.
-For more information about his retreats or other services, including distance work via the phone and Skype, contact him using the form below.
+For a full bio click here.
+For more information about his retreats or other services, including distance work via the phone, Zoom, FaceTime or Skype, contact him using the form below.